c1728p9/board-recovery-instructions/unbricking_guide.md

 ![](images/connected.png "Connecting the debugger to the bricked board")

 ### Step 4: Flashing bricked board
 Now you are ready to flash the bricked board with your chosen firmware.
 Go to your directory that has the Python script, `restore_k20dx_firmware.py`.
-To run the script, use the following command (run with superuser privileges): `sudo python restore_k20dx_firmware.py`.
+To run the script, use the following command (run with superuser privileges if using a Linux machine): `python restore_k20dx_firmware.py`.

-The console then prompts you to specify which board to use as the debugger.
+The console then prompts you to specify which connected device to use as the debugger.
 The output looks similar to the following:
 ```
 id => usbinfo | boardname
 0 => NXP LPC800-MAX [k20d50m]
 1 => FRDM-K64F [k20d50m]
 input id num to choice your board want to connect
 ```
-Choose `id=0` here because that represents the debugger, and then hit enter.
-The unbricking begins.
-The terminal reports something like the following:
+In this list, `id=0` represents the debugger.
+Therefore, you would type `0` and then hit `Enter`.
+The unbricking begins, and the terminal reports something like the following:

 ```
-brandon@mint64 ~/Work/pyOCD $ sudo python restore_k20dx_firmware.py
 WARNING:root:Invalid coresight component, cidr=0x0
 WARNING:root:Invalid coresight component, cidr=0x1010101
 WARNING:root:Invalid coresight component, cidr=0x0